ogratwicklcs/ansible_90_workshop/1.6-system-roles/README.md

   - Use the [timesync role](https://galaxy.ansible.com/linux-system-roles/timesync) to configure NTP
 - Use a pre-populated Ansible Survey to configure the RHEL web hosts

-# Guide

-Linux System Roles create a consistent user interface to provide settings to a given subsystem that is abstract from any particular implementation.
-For example, assigning an IP Address to a network interface should be a generic concept separate from any particular implementations such as init networking scripts, NetworkManager, or systemd-networkd.

-This exercise will use two Linux System Roles, the `timesync` and `firewall` roles.

 ## Step 1 - Examine Ansible Project